jcavat/jcavat.github.io/_posts/2017-02-27-welcome-to-jekyll.markdown

 date:   2017-02-27 10:08:07 +0100
 categories: [html, css, angular2, bootstrap, functional programming]
 ---
 I recently was looking for a solution to generate and manage pagination buttons related to a large collection inside a table with Angular2.
 I would use it in a modal page such that the table doesn’t override it.
 I first try to attach a scroll bar to the tbody of the table to limit the size.
-This solution used css tricks and was not consistent according to the navigator.
+This solution used css tricks and was not consistent according to the navigators.

 Finally, I start implementing my own Angular2 component.
 This component could be attached to any collections.
 My start developing incrementally and I was quickly face to poor quality code and mutable state to determine the context.
 I say stop and start isolate the main functionality.
-This which provide a list of buttons :
+It provide a list of buttons :

 * Given a collection and the current page
-* Provide the list of Strings showing maximum 10 elements and comprising page number or ‘…’ if the number of pages is greater than 10.
+* Provide the list of Strings showing maximum 10 elements and comprising page number or ‘..’ if the number of pages is greater than 10.

 This illustrates the objective of the paginated buttons-group:
 ![Pagination buttons]({{ site.url }}/assets/pagin1.jpg)